talkable/talkable-docs/source/web_hooks/create_coupon.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Talkable Create Coupon Webhook enables automatic coupon creation.
+   :description: Create Coupon Webhook enables automatic coupon creation.
 That means you are no longer need to upload coupon lists into the Talkable platform manually.

 Create Coupon Webhook
 =====================